A MaNGA about the Legacy I: Connecting the Assembly of Stellar Halo with the Average Star Formation History in Low-Redshift Massive Galaxies: Discussions

 According to the two-phase formation scenario (e.g., \citealt{OserAPJ2010, OserAPJ2012}), after $z\sim 2$, massive ETGs should have quenched the in-situ star formation and mostly grown by accreting nearby satellite galaxies (e.g., \citealt{vanDokkumAPJ2010}).
 These (mostly ``dry'') minor mergers result in a gradually accumulated accreted component (\exsitu) in the outskirts of the host galaxy \citep[e.g.,][]{NaabAPJL2009, JohanssonAPJ2012, HirschmannMNRAS2015, Rodriguez-GomezMNRAS2016, QuMNRAS2017, RemusApJ2022}.
 While this population picture has been widely accepted as the fiducial model for massive galaxy formation and has been qualitatively supported by many observations, its physical framework is based on the \insitu{} and \exsitu{} components, which are conveniently defined in hydro-simulations, but remain challenging to decompose in observations.
 Therefore, the quantitative details of this scenario still await examination with novel diagnostics.

 In this work, the combination of deep imaging and IFU observation reveals several intriguing details about the average assembly and star formation histories of nearby massive ETGs out to $<1.5\times R_{\rm e}$.
-Our main results show that, when compared at different controlled variables, the systematic variations of the radial profiles of stellar population properties highlight the impact of different physical drivers at various epochs.
+Our main results show that, when controlled for different variables, the systematic variations in the radial profiles of stellar population properties highlight the impact of different physical drivers at different epochs.
 Both the average stellar population properties and their spatial distributions could not be described by a simple scaling relation or predicted based on a `fundamental physical property' with a purely random, statistical scatter (see also \citealt{ScholzDiaz2022MNRAS}).
-While this complicates the situation significantly, it also presents unique opportunities to diagnose the two-phase formation scenario better.
+While this complicates the situation significantly, it also presents unique opportunities to better diagnose the two-phase formation scenario.